19zhangt/scGEAR/README.md

 ## Output 🖨️

-The results will be saved in the specified output directory, and they include matrix of multimodal molecular phenotypes for each cell type, where the columns represent sample IDs and the rows represent phenotype names.
+The output directory will contain **matrices** of multimodal molecular phenotypes for each cell type, with rows representing phenotypes and columns representing sample IDs.

 - Normalized gene expression
 - poly(A) sites and APA usage matrices